sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 ## The non-technical build

-1. Simplified procurement processes - e.g. Payment via credit card/PayPal
+1. Simplified procurement processes - e.g., Payment via credit card/PayPal
-2. Procurement guardrails (e.g. contract splitting)
+2. Procurement guardrails (e.g., contract splitting)
 3. Develop generic terms and conditions

 Note: we are really glad to be partnering with CFOB on this.